KDE/digikam-doc/README.md

    :maxdepth: 2                                         We will descend to the 2 level from nested hierarchy
    :hidden:

-   getting_started                                      The name of the rst file point on the section implementation
+   getting_started                                      The name of the rst file implementing the section
 ```

 ### Sphinx Framework